 Here's an example from Bonsai that uses a tour to get to know its users before the onboarding experience begins.
 This enables them to offer specific contract templates and other resources that are relevant for each user.

 Tooltips are a more passive way of guiding a new user through your platform.
 Tooltips lean heavily on self-learning and are prompts throughout the user interface.

 When a user clicks on a tooltip or hovers over it—often a little question mark, a product mascot, or an icon—a short writeup of that feature will pop up informing the user what it is and how they can benefit from it.

 Remember Microsoft’s Office Assistant, commonly known as Clippy?
 Yes, it was one of the first models (and a mascot!) of in-product tooltips.

 Tooltips are fantastic for giving product instructions if your user interface is easy to navigate and self-explanatory.
 They’re also a good option if your sales journey has already provided a big insight into the in-product experience via video demos, screenshots, or webinars.

-💡 Pro tip: You can get instantaneous user feedback on tooltips and product tours by using Microsurveys.
-These NPS-style surveys can pop up once a user has completed an onboarding interaction and gauge a user’s satisfaction with what’s just happened.
+You can get instantaneous user feedback on tooltips and product tours by using Microsurveys.
+These in-app surveys can pop up once a user has completed an onboarding interaction and gauge a user’s satisfaction with what’s just happened.

-This user feedback opportunity can highlight what’s working—or what isn’t—in real-time.
+Collecting contextual user feedback with product surveys can highlight what’s working (or what isn’t) in real-time.
 It can also fit into a bigger picture and suggest what you can rinse and repeat elsewhere or give you qualitative data to prioritize a redesign, fix a bug, optimize UX, or create a service contract template for more efficient product adoption.